olzh2102/Small-Quiz-Game/README.md

 And Second commit is built to serve the rest of the points:

-8. After displaying the result, display the next random question, so that the game never ends (Hint: write a function for this and call it right after displaying the result)
+8. After displaying the result, display the next random question, so that the game never ends (Writing a function for this and call it right after displaying the result)

+#Town Administration Challenge

+Suppose that I'm working in a small town administration, and I'm in charge of two town elements:
+1. Parks
+2. Streets

+It's a very small town, so right now there are only 3 parks and 3 streets.
+All parks and streets have a name and a build year.

+At an end-of-year meeting, my boss wants a final report with the following:
+1. Tree density of each park in the town (forumla: number of trees/park area)
+2. Average age of each town's park (forumla: sum of all ages/number of parks)
+3. The name of the park that has more than 1000 trees
+4. Total and average length of the town's streets
+5. Size classification of all streets: tiny/small/normal/big/huge.
+If the size is unknown, the default is normal

+All the report data should be printed to the console.

+Using some of the ES6 features: classes, subclasses, template strings, default parameters, maps, arrow functions, destructuring, etc.